Admissions - (download an application)

 - Attend an information session offered though the School.

-- Observation/shadowing must be scheduled through the School for a minimum of 2 hours at a Bon Secours facility only.
-(Call 627-5408 to schedule.)
+- Observation/shadowing must be scheduled through the School for a minimum of 3 hours at a Bon Secours facility only.
+Click here to schedule shadowing session.

 - Candidates meeting the criteria above will be scheduled to take an admission test on a scheduled exam day (Applicants will be notified of appointment by phone or email).
 The admission exam assesses: medical terminology, human anatomy and basic math.